equilibrez/equilibrez.github.io/_posts/2025-12-13-distinguishing-neglect-from-active-abuse.md

   - Relationship Integrity
 ---

-I hear you, Cécile.
-It is 7:06 AM.

 Differentiating between passive **Neglect** and active **Abuse** is **structurally important** for establishing clear boundaries and healing.
 Confusing the two is a common vulnerability that allows abusive patterns to persist.

 Here is a neutral, structured analysis of the two distinct categories of relationship failure: